riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `sequence_features.tsv`

-A tsv file showing the transcripts per million, a feature; Length_log10, uATGs, FE_atg, FE_cap, utr, utr_gc, or polyA, and a value for that feature; log10 of the gene length, number of upstrem start codons, Free Energy at ATG, Free Energy at the cap, length of the UTR, and GC content of the UTR.
+A tsv file showing the tpm of a set of features and a value for that feature.
+The features are Length_log10 (log10 of the gene length); uATGs (number of upstream start codons); FE_atg (Free Energy at ATG); FE_cap (Free Energy at the cap); utr (length of the UTR); utr_gc (GC content of the UTR); and polyA (3' polyA tail on mRNA).
 This is produced by combining the tpms file with the features file, if a features file is provided.
 This is done by `generate_stats_figs.R` during step "Correlations between TPMs of genes with their sequence-based features" using the functions `CalculateSequenceBasedFeatures` and `WriteSequenceBasedFeatures`.

 ```
 ORF	tpm	Feature	Value